saulpila/DickeModel.jl/docs/src/ClassicalDickeExamples.md

 ## Drawing a Lyapunov exponent map

 Let us plot the Lyapunov exponents for the Poincaré map of the previous example.
-The code below is lengthy because it tries to compute as little data as possible.
+The code below is lengthy, but here's the idea in a nutshell:

-Computing Lyapunov exponents is expensive, because one needs to integrate the variational system.
-However, any two points in the same trajectory will share the same Lyapunov exponent, so we may compute the Lyapunov exponent for an initial condition, and all other points that it passes through have the same one, so we do not need to compute it again.
+Computing Lyapunov exponents is expensive, because one needs to integrate the variational system to obtain the fundamental matrix in the tangent space.
+However, any two points in the same trajectory will share the same Lyapunov exponent, so we may compute the Lyapunov exponent for an initial condition, and all other points that it passes through have the same one.

-This code generates a matrix in the plane ``(p = 0,\epsilon = \text{constant})``,
-and averages the Lyapunov exponent of all the trajectories that pass through each square in the matrix.
+This code below generates a matrix in the plane ``(p = 0,\epsilon = \text{constant})``, and averages the Lyapunov exponent of all the trajectories that pass through each square in the matrix.
+It starts taking initial conditions for the matrix, but if it reaches a square which another trajectory has crossed, it skips it, because it already knows the corresponding Lyapunov exponent.

 ```@setup examples
 @info "Starting example: Lyapunov map"
 ```